dbca-wa/wastd/docs/_sources/data_consumers.rst.txt

 * How many Flatback turtles were stranded in 2016? https://wastd.dpaw.wa.gov.au/admin/observations/animalencounter/?encounter_type__exact=stranding&species__exact=Natator+depressus&when__year=2016

-The result of any combination of filter criteria is a list of Animal Encounters, which can be exported to XLS or CSV:

-* Select all (checkbox in table header)
+Download filtered list of enc/AE/TNE etc:
+* Select all (if more filtered than the initial 100 records that fit on one page, hit "Select all XXX records")
-* Admin actions (bottom left): Export to XLS / CSV (choose) > Go
+* Bottom menu: export to CSV > Go
-* Options: header (includes header row), use display (uses human-readable labels instead of terse yet legible database values), columns (deselect the voluminous HTML representation) > Export > XLS / CSV is downloaded.
+* Settings:
+  * Read full instructions at https://django-adminactions.readthedocs.io/en/latest/actions.html#export-as-csv
+  * Header: select
+  * Delimiter: `,`
+  * Quoting: `All`
+  * Quotechar: `"`
+  * Escape char: `\`
+  * Datetime format: `Y-m-d g:i:s O` or to your liking
+  * Date format: `Y-m-d`
+  * Time format: `g:i:s`
+  * Columns: Hold Shift key and de-select e.g. Latex and HTML
+* Alternative: Export to XLS, Header yes, Use display (whether to export human-readable displayed labels or URL-safe database values).

+The issue `here <https://github.com/dbca-wa/wastd/issues/340>`_ discusses the necessity of quoting and escaping special characters.

 API preview
 -----------
 **Getting there** https://wastd.dpaw.wa.gov.au/api/1/ or click on "API"

-**Accessible to** DPaW intranet
+**Accessible to** DBCA intranet

 Data analysts will likely want to cut out the manual filter and download process described above, and consume (filtered) data programmatically.
 This can be done with the API.